jexia/docs/docs/dataset/README.md

 </template>
 </CodeSwitcher>

-As a result you will get next JSON
+As a result, you will get next JSON
 ```json
 [
   {